petertron/workspacer/README.md

 Workspacer allows files in the Workspace folder to be managed and edited.
 It also restores the ability, pre Symphony 2.4, to edit Page XSL templates from the Pages page.

+## Requirements

+Symphony CMS version 2.5 or higher, PHP 5.4 or higher.

 ## Installation

 The folder needs to be named "workspacer".
 Install in the usual way for a Symphony extension.